-The Clinical Pastoral Education (CPE) Internship Program at Mayo Clinic in Rochester is an 11-week intensive program during the summer.
-It begins the first week of June, and continues into the middle of August.
+The Clinical Pastoral Education Internship at Mayo Clinic's campus in Rochester, Minnesota, is an 11-week intensive summer program.
+It begins the first week of June and continues into the middle of August.

 Interns in clinical pastoral education are most often seminarians or graduate-level theology students who have completed at least one or two years of theological education.

 The clinical pastoral education programs at Mayo Clinic's campus in Rochester are accredited by the Association for Clinical Pastoral Education.

 1 W. Court Square, Suite 325

 - Phone: 404-320-1472

 - Email: firstname.lastname@example.org

 This accrediting agency has authorized Mayo Clinic Hospital — Rochester, which includes the Saint Marys campus and Methodist campus, to carry on training programs under its auspices.
 The programs undergo annual evaluations and an intensive reaccreditation process regularly.